 Why you need a lease extension valuation

 Getting a lease extension valuation is the first of three stages in the lease extension process.
-A good valuation simplifies the whole process and will end up saving you money.
+A good valuation simplifies the whole process and will end up saving you money – something with which our lease extension surveyors can help.

 Your valuation tells you what you can expect to pay by giving you a high figure and a low figure.
 The high figure is the most the freeholder can reasonably ask for and the low figure is the least you can expect to pay – this is the price we aim for.